-- 9.1 Land and property Investments are likely to produce a higher return than interest received on bank deposits but there are potential risks and costs. - 9.2 The Council presently has sufficient reserves to fund limited land and property acquisitions.
-Future disposals will provide additional potential capital and a new Investment Opportunities Reserve has been established this being a capital fund derived from a transfer from revenue resources to fund capital expenditure. - 9.3 Should funds fall below the amount necessary to acquire a proposed property that is deemed to be beneficial and meets the decision criteria in Section 6, the Head of Finance & Governance may consider the option to supplement the shortfall by Prudential Borrowing (within the Council's approved limits for Prudential Borrowing) if the return on investment is equal to or exceeds the cost of borrowing plus the anticipated rate of return.
+- 10.1 Land and property Investments are likely to produce a higher return than interest received on bank deposits but there are potential risks and costs. - 10.2 The Council presently (2016/17) has sufficient reserves to fund limited land and property acquisitions.
+Future disposals will provide additional potential capital and a new Investment Opportunities Reserve has been established this being a capital fund derived from a transfer from revenue resources to fund capital expenditure. - 10.3 Should funds fall below the amount necessary to achieve a beneficial acquisition that meets the decision criteria in Section 6, the Head of Finance & Governance may consider the option of Prudential Borrowing (within the Council's approved limits for Prudential Borrowing) if the return on investment is equal to or exceeds the cost of borrowing plus the anticipated rate of return.
 Use of existing reserves is however likely to be preferred if funds are available.
-The principals contained in the Council's Financial Strategy should be considered when identifying funding sources.

-- 9.4 Accounting guidelines define Investment Properties as properties held "solely for rental or capital appreciation".
-However, in practice the majority of the Council's income derives from a much broader property portfolio (see Para 5.2). - 9.5 Consequently, for any proposed acquisition the Estates Section and Legal Services shall provide Accountancy Staff with the information necessary to ensure properties are correctly classified for financial reporting and accounting purposes, including a comprehensive assessment of the revenue and capital implications. - 9.6 In particular, where properties are acquired for leasing to third parties, an assessment shall be required to ensure the leases arising may properly be treated as an operating lease as this will ensure that revenue budgets may receive the full benefit of the income generated.
+The principals contained in the Council's Financial Strategy should be considered when identifying funding sources. - 10.4 Accounting guidelines define Investment Properties as properties held "solely for rental or capital appreciation".
+However, in practice the majority of the Council's income derives from a much broader property portfolio (see Para 5.2). - 10.5 Consequently, for any proposed acquisition the Estates Team and Legal Services shall provide Accountancy Staff with the information necessary to ensure properties are correctly classified for financial reporting and accounting purposes, including a comprehensive assessment of the revenue and capital implications. - 10.6 In particular, where properties are acquired for leasing to third parties, an assessment shall be required to ensure the leases arising may properly be treated as an operating lease as this will ensure that revenue budgets may receive the full benefit of the income generated.
 With this aim in mind, an important consideration is that the lease term is not for the major part of the property's economic life.
-Furthermore, at the start of the leases, the net present values of future lease payments must not amount to substantially all of the fair value of the properties concerned. - 9.7 Expenditure on Council owned property could also impact on the Council's additional VAT allowance (i.e. Partial Exemption Limit).
+Furthermore, at the start of the leases, the net present values of future lease payments must not amount to substantially all of the fair value of the properties concerned. - 10.7 Expenditure on Council owned property could also impact on the Council's additional VAT allowance (i.e. Partial Exemption Limit).
 Therefore, it is likely to be in the Council's interests to waive the exemption and opt to tax on new properties acquired, if that option has not already been exercised by the previous landlord.
-The status of tenants and their ability to reclaim VAT will be an influence to determining whether to opt to waive the VAT exemption. - 10.
-Other implications. - 10.1 The Property Investment Strategy described in this report is intended to be applied in accordance with the Council's prevailing Standing Orders and Financial Regulations, and therefore is not a substitute. - 10.2 Accordingly, the procedures for procurement of supplies and services, appraisal of contractors and contracts, and other incidental tasks relating to the acquisition and retention of properties for investment shall follow standing arrangements. - 10.3 Any investment opportunity must also adhere to the capital prioritisation assessment protocol.
+The status of tenants and their ability to reclaim VAT will be an influence to determining whether to opt to waive the VAT exemption.
+Where development is undertaken it is likely that the VAT exemption will be waived so that the Council can recover VAT on development costs.